 West Coast Road Trip – Part 1

-As a kid, I always had a passion for travel.
-I was ready to take on the world and use to threaten my parents that I would take off and go to Europe with a backpack and no life savings.
+As a kid, I always had a passion for travel and a need to discover the unknown.
+I use to threaten my parents that I would take off to Europe with a backpack and no life savings to embark on a European road trip.

-Living in Canada, I took the USA for granted.
+Living in Canada, I use to take the USA for granted.
 Maybe it was the vicinity, but for some reason I was always more attracted to other continents.
 It took me moving to Italy to realise that the United States are a beautiful gem of wildlife and breathtaking sceneries.

 This summer, I hoped on a plane from Milan to San Francisco, rented a car and embarked on a coveted and terribly cliché American road trip.